CadeArch/Midterm_Q9/README.txt

                                 - https://towardsdatascience.com/how-to-use-a-pre-trained-model-vgg-for-image-classification-8dd7c4a4a517

 # I added the coffee mug as a gut check that my classifier was working properly
+# I downloaded the 20 photos Mario put on canvas and classified them all
 part a) after running main.py program executes and prints the following

 classified Coffee-Mug.jpg as coffee_mug (69.98%)